ekliao/EricLiaoDigitalGarden/src/site/notes/Regex conditionals.md

 	- However, it can be inside or outside the capturing group, depending on your need.
 - Use the `^` or `\A` anchor.

+## Try this regex yourself

+Come [here](https://regex101.com/r/FtCE2u/1) to give it a try on regex101.
+Cool, eh?

 ---
-# The guide that helped
+## The guide that helped
 [src](https://www.honeybadger.io/blog/using-conditionals-inside-ruby-regular-expressions/#:~:text=As%20it%20turns%20out%2C%20the,inside%20of%20your%20regular%20expressions.)
 #source/dupe/begin